Before and after: The childhood home renovation that has won a Welsh award

 The Grade II listed property in Templeton has been transformed into a 21st century home by Carreg Construction Ltd of Haverfordwest.

-The renovation 'meant everything' to the owner of the property, as it was where she lived as a child.
+The renovation 'meant everything' to the owner of the property, as it was her childhood home.

 Carreg Construction, based in Haverfordwest, picked up the award for Large Renovation Project at the Federation of Master Builders' 2021 Cymru Master Builder Awards.